joebew42/elixir_bank_account/scratch.md

 # DONE

+* introduce [Macros](http://hugoribeira.com/DRYing-Elixir-Tests-With-Macros/) to automatically generate tests for the user not authenticated scenario
+  * try to extract a macro for the forbidden 403 http requests
 * introduce an authorization mechanism to authorize the HTTP requests
 * do not use the pipe operator for `Bank.AdminMock` in the tests
 * add the `verify!` to all the tests that use the `Bank.AdminMock`